ckeller22/ckeller22/README.md

 # Hi there! 👋
-My name is Chris Keller, and I am a software engineer, IT expert, and a nerd.
-I graduated from [Western Governors University](https://www.wgu.edu/) with a Bachelor of Science in [Software Development](https://www.wgu.edu/online-it-degrees/software-development-bachelors-program.html).
-I am currently looking for new and exciting opportunities!
+My name is Chris, and I am an experienced software engineer with a passion for building scalable, performant, and user-friendly applications.
+With a background in both front-end and back-end development, I strive to create seamless digital experiences that drive value and impact.

 Growing up I had always had a passion for taking things apart, breaking stuff, and figuring out how to put things back together again.
+I’ve been driven by an insatiable curiosity and a need to understand the how and the why things work.
+It's how I’ve always lived.
+The joy of learning and quest for knowledge fuels me.

-I am a creative person and love creating and designing beautiful experiences and elegant software and solutions.
+As a creative, I love designing beautiful experiences and elegant software solutions.
 Whether it be music, art, or technology, I just love to make things.
+I take great pleasure in the process of transforming visions into reality and bringing dreams to life.

-I am also a natural problem solver and I get a lot of gratification solving difficult problems.
-I am [A+ certified](https://www.comptia.org/certifications/a) and can provide IT troubleshooting support.
-I've built and maintained several computers.
+I am also a natural problem solver and I get a lot of gratification in thinking up solutions and solving difficult problems.

-In my free time, I love to make music, play board and video games, and enjoy a beer or two with friends.

-I am always looking for any new opportunities.
-Whether you need an app built and designed, an IT professional, or you just want to shoot me a hello, my inbox is always open.
-I'll make sure to get back to you as soon as possible.
+Off the clock, I'm a gamer, a nerd, and a professional hobby collector.
+I'm always on the lookout for new adventures and opportunities.
+If you're interested in collaborating, learning more about my work, or just want to chat, feel free to reach out or connect with me on LinkedIn.

 Get in touch with me below!